ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 Members in both Houses can table prayer motions in order to object or raise an issue with a workpackaged thing.
 This applies to all statutory instruments and treaties, but not proposed negative statutory instruments or published drafts.
 Prayers can be fatal or non-fatal.

-* <a href="https://api.parliament.uk/s/06f2f2b9">All prayers tabled against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/bcd04d9c">All prayers tabled against a workpackaged thing</a>

-* <a href="https://api.parliament.uk/s/45855274">All prayers tabled in the House of Commons against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/1aac6f35">All prayers tabled in the House of Commons against a workpackaged thing</a>

-* <a href="https://api.parliament.uk/s/c7c9a430">All prayers tabled in the House of Lords against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/818bdb26">All prayers tabled in the House of Lords against a workpackaged thing</a>

 ## Debates

 Treaties and statutory instruments can both be debated in either House.
 Treaties and statutory instruments under the negative procedures can only be debated if a motion has been tabled against them and the Government gives time for such a debate.
-Statutory instruments under the affirmative procedures will be debated in both Houses, or just the House of Commons if it's a Commons only instrument.
-Proposed negative statutory instruments and published drafts cannot be debated.
+Statutory instruments under the affirmative procedures (including remedial orders) will be debated in both Houses, or just the House of Commons if it's a Commons only instrument.
+Proposed negative statutory instruments, proposed draft remedial orders and published drafts cannot be debated.

-* <a href="https://api.parliament.uk/s/1e0e1c8e">All debates"</a>
+* <a href="hhttps://api.parliament.uk/s/04952f3d">All debates"</a>

-* <a href="https://api.parliament.uk/s/18872032">House of Commons debates</a>
+* <a href="https://api.parliament.uk/s/e69e4c1a">House of Commons debates</a>

-* <a href="https://api.parliament.uk/s/315cb74f">House of Lords debates</a>
+* <a href="https://api.parliament.uk/s/497a9567">House of Lords debates</a>

 ## Withdrawn

 The following query looks for all workpackaged things withdrawn from the House of Commons and House of Lords.
 Note that published drafts cannot be withdrawn.

-* <a href="https://api.parliament.uk/s/cca03850">Withdrawn workpackaged things</a>
+* <a href="https://api.parliament.uk/s/e00bf4b6">Withdrawn workpackaged things</a>